QP/C 8.1.3

 Q_ASSERT(y != 0); // <=== general-purpose assertion

-// the following code can safely assume that 'y' is not 0
+// The following code can safely assume that 'y' is not 0

 r = x / y;